shru-jain/595-coherence-proj/README.md

 # 595-coherence-proj

 ### DATASETS
-  datasets to use for task b (no hypothesis/entailment) are in datasets/ as final-train-data.json and final-test-data.json (train can be split into validation/training if needed)
+  datasets to use for task b (no hypothesis/entailment) are in datasets/ as no-hyp-test.json and no-hyp-train.json. permuted versions also in the datasets